 The information and communications technology (ICT) sector is a major employer in Canada and contributes about $150 billion a year to Canada’s economy.
 There are more than 32,000 ICT firms across the country, with over 600,000 people working in ICT occupations.

-It is important for you to have a general overview of how your international qualifications may be viewed in Canada and have a general sense of the Canadian labour market and workplace culture.
+It is important for you to have a general overview of how your international qualifications may be viewed in Canada.
+As well, it’s important to have a general sense of the Canadian labour market and workplace culture.

-There are many steps that you can take before immigrating to Canada to improve your chances of success to practice your profession in your future homeland.
+There are steps that you can take before you immigrate to improve your chances of practicing your profession in Canada.

-- Contact the Canadian diplomatic mission closest to you to find out about the employment requirements for the teaching occupation in Canada.
+- Contact the Canadian diplomatic mission closest to you to find out about ICT employment requirements.

-- It is easier for you to gather and organize your official education, work and identity documents while still in your home country.
-Check with your provincial or territorial regulatory body to enquire about the documents you need to bring and about verifying the translation of these documents.
-You might need to use a professional translation service in Canada.
+- Gather and organize your official education, work and identity documents while still in your home country.
+Check with your provincial or territorial regulatory body.
+Find out what documents you’ll need and verify if they need to be translated.
+You may need to use a professional translation service in Canada.

-- Understand how your profession is practiced in Canada and familiarize yourself with the laws and legislation that governs your profession in the province where you will settle.
+- Understand how your profession is practiced in Canada and familiarize yourself with the laws and legislation that govern your profession in the province where you will settle.

 - Know the name of your job in Canada and make a list of potential employers.

-- The Information and Communications Technology Council provides you with helpful resources that help you to find and collect important information and to develop your job search plan.
+- Research important resources from the Information and Communications Technology Council to develop your job search plan.

-- Research ICT related Canadian companies on the internet.
-As well, search for ICT related groups on LinkedIn and become a member of the ones you think are very relevant so that you get a feel of what is happening in North America in regards to your industry.
+- Research Canadian ICT companies on the internet and search for ICT related groups on LinkedIn.
+Join the ones you think are relevant to understand what’s happening in your industry in North America.
 Get recommendations from your LinkedIn contacts.

 - Check with the professional association governing your occupation in your home country and find out if they have any links with similar associations in Canada.

-- Enquire about the procedure to get a driver’s license in Canada and apply for it right after you land, as it would be very useful when you get a job.
+- Find out how to get a driver’s license in Canada and apply for it right after you land.
+It will be useful when you’re trying to get a job.